NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

     await ctx.reply(judgment)
 ```

-`Dis-Snek` will use the second parameter in `Annotated` as the actual converter.
+`NAFF` will use the second parameter in `Annotated` as the actual converter.

 #### `Greedy`

-The `Greedy` class, included in this library, specifies `Dis-Snek` to keep converting as many arguments as it can until it fails to do so.
+The `Greedy` class, included in this library, specifies `NAFF` to keep converting as many arguments as it can until it fails to do so.
 For example:

 ```python
 @prefixed_command()